MaWe96/MySQL-PowerBI-Coffee-Shop-Sales/README.md

 ## Overview

-This repository explores a coffee shop's sales with **MySQL** queries.
+This repository explores a coffee shop's sales with **MySQL** queries and progresses into Power BI visualizations.

 ## Objectives